daveinthecity/daveinthecity.github.io/ideas/Agile/10MinsADay.md

   - Strictly `no updates` during standup - playbacks and retros are where you share lessons learnt.
   - Report what's DONE - give your team an energy boost.
   - Call for help - if you're stuck others can help (or it will hurt others if you don't coordiante).

-  - Safe Zone - good teams can talk about what works and doesn't.
+Talking about wins is easy.
+Blockers need trust.
+Stand Up must be 'Safe Zone'.
+Good teams can talk about what works and doesn't.
 Build [trust and empathy in teams](NoIdiotsAllowed.md).

 ### Who's the 'SCRIBE' and who's the 'SCRUM Master' today?